tc39/proposal-smart-pipelines/readme.md

 ```js
 (a, b, ...c, d) |> f(#, x, ...) |> g;
 ```
-The pipeline also binds an array to a rest topic reference `...` within the pipeline step.
-The array contains the arguments of the pipeline head that were not bound to any other topic reference.
+A pipeline step also may bind a list of values to a rest topic reference `...` within the next pipeline step.
+The list contains the arguments of the pipeline step that were not bound to any other topic reference. `...` automatically flattens, acting as a spread operator, and it is valid only where spread operators are already valid (such as argument lists, array literals, and object literals).

 <td>